yamiou/astra/samples-aux/README.txt

 The samples compile to sdk/samples/vs2013/bin/Debug/ or Release/, depending upon your build configuration.

-You can exit samples by pressing Control-C.
-They will catch this signal and exit cleanly.
+You can exit samples by pressing Control-C. They will catch this signal and exit cleanly.
 To exit samples with a GUI window, press Control-C, escape, or simply close the window.

+When you start development, we highly recommend using the C++ API (or a higher level language wrapper.)
+The C API is meant for compatibility, so the C++ API is much more pleasant development experience.

 Documentation
 ==========